bytecodealliance/wit-bindgen/crates/c/README.md

 }
 ```

 A component may _borrow_ or _own_ an exported resource.
 This is communicated in WIT by whether the resource type is wrapped in `borrow<...>` or not.
 The exporting component is responsible for dropping any owning references to resources that it creates through calls to `*_new` using the generated `*_drop_own` function.
-Components never need to drop borrowing handles to resources that they export.
+Components must not drop borrowing handles to resources that they export.

 The implementations of the destructor and the `cat` methods would be the same as the above example.
 Here are possible implementations of the other functions: